xiaoyang-git/VRTK/DOCUMENTATION.md

    * `Vector3` - A Vector3 containing the current angular velocity of the tracked object.

 The GetAngularVelocityOnIndex method is used to determine the current angular velocity of the tracked object on the given index.

+#### IsTouchpadStatic/4

+  > `public abstract bool IsTouchpadStatic(bool isTouched, Vector2 currentAxisValues, Vector2 previousAxisValues, int compareFidelity);`

+  * Parameters
+   * `Vector2 currentAxisValues` -
+   * `Vector2 previousAxisValues` -
+   * `int compareFidelity` -
+  * Returns
+   * `bool` - Returns true if the touchpad is not currently being touched or moved.

+The IsTouchpadStatic method is used to determine if the touchpad is currently not being moved.

 #### GetTouchpadAxisOnIndex/1